The isotriviality of families of canonically-polarized manifolds over a special quasi-projective base: The Isotriviality conjecture: The approach of Campana and P a un

-For the ease of notation we replace the pair $(T,B)$ by $(X,D)$ with the warning that $D$ should not be confused with the boundary divisor of the compactification of $Y^{\circ}$ that was introduced in the previous sections.
+For the ease of notation we have replaced the pair $(T,B)$ in the reduction statement (\ref{reduction}.\ref{assert}) by $(X,D)$ with the warning that $D$ should not be confused with the boundary divisor of the compactification of $Y^{\circ}$ that was introduced in the previous sections.